Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Introduction

-We deduce \Cref{thm:FeffermanSteinPointwiseWeightedMaximal} from a general principle for establishing matrix weighted bounds for vector valued extensions of operators acting on convex body valued functions, see \Cref{thm:VectorValuedEstimates} below.
+We deduce \Cref{thm:FeffermanSteinPointwiseWeightedMaximal} from a general principle for establishing matrix weigh-ted bounds for vector valued extensions of operators acting on convex body valued functions, see \Cref{thm:VectorValuedEstimates} below.
 Our method for deducing such bounds is inspired from \cite{Book_Extrapolation}: we use an analog of the Rubio de Francia extrapolation theorem for matrix weights proved in \cite{Cruz_Uribe_Bownik_Extrapolation}, coupled with a trick of interpreting vector valued extensions of operators as operators whose values are convex body valued functions.
 It is worth noting that using the exact same method, the recent limited range extrapolation theorem for matrix weights proved in \cite{Kakaroumpas_Nguyen_Vardakis_2024} yields similar bounds as in \Cref{thm:VectorValuedEstimates} that are valid only for a limited range of exponents.
-Note that the extrapolation for matrix weights and the other methods and techniques from \cite{Cruz_Uribe_Bownik_Extrapolation} (which also belong to the foundations of the work in \cite{Kakaroumpas_Nguyen_Vardakis_2024}) concern the setting of real convex body valued functions.
-An extension to complex convex body valued functions presents nevertheless no difficulties thanks to previous work in \cite{DKPS2024}.
-For the reader's convenience we supply details in the appendix.